 - Automatic shutoff of the hot plate, or no hot plate at all, to prevent your coffee from burning after brewing

-- Brew strength selector that allows you to slow down the brewing time.
-This is especially useful when you make half a pot or less in a multi-cup machine.
+- Brew strength selector that allows you to slow down the brewing time–especially useful when you make half a pot or less in a multi-cup machine

 Once you buy a drip coffee maker with those important features, avoid making the most common mistakes when brewing your coffee, and you’re sure to get the best possible java your drip coffee maker can brew.